Exploration of the Moon: Pakistan

+Commercial missions

 In 2007, the X Prize Foundation together with Google launched the Google Lunar X Prize to encourage commercial endeavors to the Moon.
 A prize of $20 million was to be awarded to the first private venture to get to the Moon with a robotic lander by the end of March 2018, with additional prizes worth $10 million for further milestones.
 As of August 2016, 16 teams were reportedly participating in the competition.
 In January 2018 the foundation announced that the prize would go unclaimed as none of the finalist teams would be able to make a launch attempt by the deadline.

 In August 2016, the US government granted permission to US-based start-up Moon Express to land on the Moon.
 This marked the first time that a private enterprise was given the right to do so.
 The decision is regarded as a precedent helping to define regulatory standards for deep-space commercial activity in the future.
 Previously, private companies were restricted to operating on or around Earth.

 On 29 November 2018, NASA announced that nine commercial companies would compete to win a contract to send small payloads to the Moon in what is known as Commercial Lunar Payload Services.
 According to NASA administrator Jim Bridenstine, "We are building a domestic American capability to get back and forth to the surface of the moon.".

-China has begun the Chinese Lunar Exploration Program for exploring the Moon and is investigating the prospect of lunar mining, specifically looking for the isotope helium-3 for use as an energy source on Earth.
-China launched the Chang'e 1 robotic lunar orbiter on October 24, 2007.
-Originally planned for a one-year mission, the Chang'e 1 mission was very successful and ended up being extended for another four months.
-On March 1, 2009, Chang'e 1 was intentionally impacted on the lunar surface completing the 16-month mission.
-On October 1, 2010, China launched the Chang'e 2 lunar orbiter.
-China landed the rover Chang'e 3 on the Moon on December 14, 2013, became the third country to have done so.
-Chang'e 3 is the first spacecraft to soft-land on lunar surface since Luna 24 in 1976.
-Since the Chang'e 3 mission was a success, the backup lander Chang'e 4 was re-purposed for the new mission goals.
-China launched on 7 December 2018 the Chang'e 4 mission to the lunar farside.
-On January 3, 2019, Chang'e 4 landed on the far side of the Moon.
-Chang'e 4 deployed the Yutu-2 moon rover, which subsequently became the current record distance-holder for lunar surface travel.
-Among other discoveries, Yutu-2 found that the dust at some locations of the far side of the Moon is up to 12 meters deep.